 It is important to prepare your volunteers for hazards they might encounter at the cleanup site.
 Below are tips for on and off the water, as well as how to handle various types of materials in your cleanup area.
-Use of boats is entirely optional and American Rivers recommends the use of professional outfitter if boating.
+Use of boats is entirely optional and we recommend using a professional outfitter if boating.
 Instruct volunteers that when in doubt notify the organizers and/or team leaders instead of handling materials themselves.